emirceyani/emirceyani.github.io/index.md

         Beyond GFlowNets, I've also contributed to uncertainty estimation through a method called DEUP (Direct Epistemic Uncertainty Prediction).
 DEUP addresses model misspecification in interactive learning settings by using a secondary predictor trained on the main model's errors.
 This results in more reliable uncertainty estimates for decision-making in downstream tasks.
       </p>
       <p>
-        Currently, I'm focused on scaling GFlowNets to tackle more complex problems, using them to enhance Large Language Model reasoning, and developing even better uncertainty estimation methods.
+        Currently, I'm focused on the theory and applications of GFlowNets to tackle more complex problems, using them to enhance Large Language Model reasoning, and developing even better uncertainty estimation methods.
 My overall goal is to improve the reliability, efficiency, and reasoning capabilities of AI systems, particularly in scenarios that demand robust decision-making under uncertainty.
+For this goal, I am collaborating with  <a href="https://la7.lu/" target="_blank">Salem Lahlou</a> and  <a href="https://www.ee.iitm.ac.in/faculty/profile/saurav" target="_blank">Saurav Prakash</a>.
       </p>
     </div>
   </div>